Why Do I Have Sheetrock Wall Cracks?

 The backfill soil is compressed as firmly as possible, but it will never come close to the untouched soil’s density beneath the footing.
 Backfill is also used to fill the space beneath the slab flooring.
 Now, we know the two most vulnerable areas of a house: the soil surrounding the basement’s outside walls and the soil beneath the slab floor.

 Time is Not on Your Side

-One thing is for sure when the backfill area becomes saturated after a major rainstorm, over and over again, the waterlogged soil expands and contracts when it dries.
+One thing is for sure when the backfill area becomes saturated after a significant rainstorm, over and over again, the waterlogged soil expands and contracts when it dries.
 This expansion and contraction will affect your home with subtle movements.
-Your home becomes a 200-ton boat in a sea of soil with 70% less dense than the soil surrounding it.
+Your home becomes a 200-ton boat in a sea of soil 70% less dense than the surrounding soil.

 Sheetrock Wall Cracks is a Sign to Take Action

 Contact us at American Dry Basement Systems.
 Our inspectors are thorough, code-compliant, and licensed.
 They can help you assess the situation and help keep your foundation in good shape.
-Prevention will benefit you in the long run by maintaining the structural integrity of your home and the safety of your family.
+Prevention will benefit you in the long run by maintaining the structural integrity of your home and your family’s safety.

 Learn More!
 Get more information about safeguarding your basement from water seepage by reading our other post: HOW TO EFFECTIVELY CONTROL WET BASEMENT SEEPAGE?

 Schedule a free, no-obligation inspection and quote at no cost.